manuelkiessling/manuel.kiessling.net/content/2025-04-03-how-seasoned-developers-can-achieve-great-results-with-ai-coding-agents.md

 Because after all, the AI models at the heart of tools like Cursor are Large-Language Models — they work on text, and text with meaning and intention is crucial for a great coding experience.

+> **AI Commenting and Structure:** Providing clear structure via keyframing can also help guide the AI's organization and sometimes mitigate its tendency towards overly verbose or obvious comments – a point also raised in the HackerNews discussion.
+However, manual review and cleanup of comments often remain necessary to ensure they add real value rather than noise.

 # Putting It All Together: A Real-World Example